 Chain O’ Lakes (Lake County) – On Rt.
 12, 2.5 miles west of Fox Lake, then 2 miles north.
 Follow signs.
-Internet fee $35 per 2 pheasant permit for residents and non-residents; $48 per 3-bird pheasant permits; $60 per 4-bird pheasant permit.
+Internet fee $35 per 2 pheasant permit for residents and non-residents; $48 per 3-bird pheasant permits; $60 per 4-bird pheasant permit, plus transaction fee.
 Check-in time: 7:00-8:00 a.m..
 Season dates: 6 November – 20 December 2020.
 Closed Mondays through Thursdays and 14 November for the Youth Hunt, and 20-22 November for firearm deer season.
 We do not operate the Youth Pheasant Hunt, contact IDNR.
 Weekday hunting on Wednesdays and Thursdays has been suspended except for the week of Thanksgiving, due to a lack of hunter participation on these days.

 Silver Springs (Kendall County) – Illinois Rt.
 47 to Yorkville, then 5 miles west on Fox Road.
 Follow signs.
 Fee $35 per 2-bird pheasant permit for residents and non-residents; $48 per 3-bird pheasant permit and for Special Hen Hunt Permits; $60 per 4-bird pheasant permit, plus transaction fee.
 Check-in Time: 8:00-8:30 a.m., or 11:00 a.m. to 11:30 a.m. for afternoon only hunters.
 IMPORTANT NOTE: SILVER SPRINGS IS NOW A NON-TOXIC SHOT AREA.
-ONLY NON-TOXIC SHOT APPROVED BY THE U.S. FISH AND WILDLIFE SERVICE MAY BE POSSESSED AND ONLY SHOT SHELLS WITH NON-TOXIC SHOT SIZE BALLISTICALLY EQUIVALENT TO NO. 5 LEAD OR SMALLER MAY BE USED.
-Season dates: 19 October 2018 – 6 January 2019.
+Season dates: 16 October 2020 – 17 January 2021.
 Closed: Mondays, Tuesdays, Christmas Day and New Year’s Day.
 Special Hen Hunt date 16 October.
 No Either Sex permits will be issued for this date but cock pheasants may be harvested though no cocks will be released on this date.

 1. Hunters with permits for Chain O’ Lakes are required to check in at the check station between 7:00 a.m. and 8:00 a.m.
 Hunters with permits for Silver Springs are required to check in at the check station between 8:00 a.m. and 8:30 a.m.
 Afternoon only hunters at Silver Springs must check in between 11:00 a.m. and 11:30 a.m.